Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 • Schools Alliance for Excellence (SAFE) (school improvement)

-• Surrey Schools Forum and Phase Councils (Early Years, Primary, Secondary, Special Schools) including links to post-16 Education, SENCO and Governor networks
+• Surrey Schools Forum and Phase Councils (Early Years, Primary, Secondary, Special Schools) including links to post-16 Education, Special Educational Needs Co-ordinator (SENCO) and Governor networks

-• Surrey Heartlands ICS (including commissioning and clinical)
+• Surrey Heartlands Integrated Care System (ICS) (including commissioning and clinical)

 • Frimley ICS